 The Numbers Nobody Will Say Out Loud

-The current marriage rate among Black Americans is about 30%.
-The rates for other groups tell the rest of the story (U.S. Census Bureau, America's Families and Living Arrangements, 2023).
+Among Black Americans the current marriage rate stands at about 30%, while rates for other groups tell the rest of the story (U.S. Census Bureau, America's Families and Living Arrangements, 2023).

 - Asian Americans — 58%